 In the first part of the 30-day plan, I emphasized the importance of finding hopefulness, and a sense of certainty that you CAN turn things around.
 Life can get better, regardless of your child’s tendencies.

 Last week I received the following email: “Dr. Cale, I understand that ‘starving weeds’ by walking away from the negative behavior is important.
 But what do I do when he follows me, tugs at me, cling to me…and won’t stop whining/screaming in my face?
-I keep reacting to his negativity with my own negativity.
+I keep reacting to his negativity with my negativity.
 Trust me, I want to do better.
 But how?”

 Control Only What Is Controllable

 When dealing with demanding, reactive children who are persistent in their desire to get your attention, it is futile to try to control them.
 But here’s the catch: when we walk away, they follow.
 When we try to leave, they hold on.
-When we ignore, they cry and scream and often strike out physically.
+When we ignore them, they cry and scream and often strike out physically.

-Understandably, we often become frustrated, and like the parent above, our tendency is to react, which feeds into their negativity.
+Understandably, we often become frustrated, and like the parent above, we tend to react, which feeds into their negativity.
 If this persists, we will lose in the game of parenting.

 Our reaction usually involves trying to get them to be quiet, to stop screaming, to listen, or even go to their room.
 The more they refuse, the more we tend to respond in very controlling ways.
 We speak to them as if we have control over them, and we don’t.